 Charleston offers many boating opportunities, from tour boats and dinner cruises to sailboats, speedboats, and fishing boats across the harbor and through numerous marinas, beaches, and boating clubs.
 However, the high number of boats means devastating boating accidents could occur.
 A Charleston boat accident lawyer could help you hold a person who causes a boating accident liable for damages you suffer as a direct result.
 If you were injured in a boating accident, a skilled personal injury attorney could work with you to identify negligent people, determine damages that you may be eligible to seek, and work towards a positive resolution.

 Because boats are considered transportation carriers, operators and owners have a duty to their passengers and members of the public who could encounter their vessel.

 When determining whether a boating company or owner is responsible for injuries in a boating accident, the courts may take a number of factors into account, such as:

 - Hiring practices, including maintenance of boating records, licenses, and proper drug and alcohol screenings

 - Safety guidelines for weather conditions

 Whether the harmed individual in an accident was a passenger, employee, bystander, or occupant of another boat or vehicle, any injuries sustained during a boating accident could serve as grounds for seeking compensation.
-A skilled Charleston boat accident lawyer could help protect an injured party by thoroughly investigating the accident and helping to identify potentially negligent actions.
+A skilled lawyer in Charleston could help protect an injured party by thoroughly investigating the boating accident and helping to identify potentially negligent actions.

 South Carolina maintains several laws related to negligence in boating accidents.
 While plaintiffs must prove legal negligence—in other words, prove the defendant violated their general duty of care to protect others and directly caused injury as a result—to recover damages, their recovery itself may also be subject to the state’s comparative negligence rule.